 Company Report: Translink

-Translink is the trading name for the Northern Ireland Transport Holding Company, parent company for NI Railways, Ulsterbus and Metrobus.
+Translink results consolidate the trading position of the Northern Ireland Transport Holding Company and NI Railways, Ulsterbus and Metrobus (trading as City Bus).

-Translink has enjoyed a major continuing programme of capital spending, partly on refurbishing railway services, but also in the modernisation of the bus fleets.
+Translink has continued a major programme of capital spending, partly on refurbishing railway services, notably the major work on the Coleraine to Londonderry section, but also in the modernisation of the bus fleets as well as advance payments on buses for Belfast Rapid Transit.
 Government capital grants each year have minimised the impact of capital spending on the operational accounts.
-Capital grants of £67m were received in 2012-13 followed by a further £32m in 2013-14.
+Capital grants of £64m were received in 2016-17 against capital spending on assets of £70m.

 Employment in the group averaged 3,759 people during the year: a fall of 143 compared to the previous year.